 If students are looking to gain knowledge that will set them up for a profitable career with lots of opportunity, I suggest studying as much math and computer science as possible.
 I hope I can help with that journey.

 Education & Certification

-Undergraduate Degree: Columbia University in the City of New York - Current Undergrad, Physics and Mechanical Engineering
+Undergraduate Degree: Columbia University in the City of New York - Bachelor of Science, Mechanical Engineering

 I enjoy reading, playing the piano, solving life problems, and optimizing personal finance.

 Civil and Environmental Engineering